Place all dry brine ingredients in a large bowl and combine them together.

 Remove the turkey from the fridge and pat dry removing any excess brine.
 Place on the counter and allow it to warm up for at least an hour before cooking.

 Roasting the Turkey

-Preheat your oven to 425°F and move rack all the way to the bottom of the oven.
-Pat turkey dry one more time and place lemon pieces, onion pieces and fresh herbs inside the cavity.
+Preheat your oven to 425°F and move the rack all the way to the bottom of the oven.
+Pat turkey dry one more time and place lemon pieces, onion pieces, and fresh herbs inside the cavity.
 Tie legs together with twine and place on roasting rack breast side up.
-Make sure legs are all tightly snug next to the turkey.
+Make sure the legs are all tightly snug next to the turkey.
 Brush the turkey with melted butter and sprinkle with salt and pepper.

-Place roasting pan in the oven and cook for 30 minutes at 425°F. This is how you get crispy skin!
+Place the roasting pan in the oven and cook for 30 minutes at 425°F. This is how you get crispy skin!

-Remove the turkey from the oven and place the rack on a baking sheet (you are going to use drippings from roasting pan for gravy).
+Remove the turkey from the oven and place the rack on a baking sheet (you are going to use drippings from the roasting pan for gravy).
 Cover with foil and allow it to rest for at least 20-30 minutes before carving.
 This is the perfect amount of time to make the delicious gravy!

-- I strongly suggest using FRESH herbs and kosher salt.
+I strongly suggest using FRESH herbs and kosher salt.

 This mix was enough for a 10 lb. turkey but could probably cover up to about 14 lbs.

 Remember this is a recipe for a few days of brining and drying so plan ahead!
 For Thanksgiving, I started with a thawed-out turkey on Monday morning and everything was ready to go by Thursday morning.